scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

 This tutorial illustrates how Geometric Statistics and Learning differ from traditional Statistics.
 Statistical theory is usually defined for data belonging to vector spaces, which are linear spaces.
-For example, we know how to compute the mean of a data set of numbers or of multidimensional arrays.
+For example, we know how to compute the mean of a set of numbers or of multidimensional arrays.

 Now consider a non-linear space: a manifold.
-A manifold :math:`M` of dimension :math:`m` is a space that is allowed to be curved but that looks like an :math:`m`-dimensional vector space in the neighborhood of every point.
+A manifold :math:`M` of dimension :math:`m` is a space that is possibly curved but that looks like an :math:`m`-dimensional vector space in a small neighborhood of every point.
 A sphere, like the earth, is a good example of a manifold.
-What happens to the usual statistical theory when the data does not naturally belong to a linear space.
-For example, if we want to perform statistics on the coordinates of world cities, which lie on the earth: a sphere?
-Let us compute the mean of two data points on the sphere, using the traditional definition of mean.
+What happens to the usual statistical theory when the data does not naturally belong to a linear space?
+For example, what happens if we want to perform statistics on the coordinates of world cities lying on the earth's surface: a sphere?
+Let us compute the mean of two data points on the sphere using the traditional definition of the mean.

 .. code:: python